 Marathi actor Sara Shrawan held in Rs 15 lakh extortion case

-Marathi actor Sara Shrawan was arrested by Pune police's Crime Branch from Mumbai in connection with a Rs 15 lakh extortion case filed by a fellow actor, an official said on Sunday.
+Marathi actor Sara Shrawan was arrested by Pune police's Crime Branch from Mumbai in connection with a Rs 15 lakh extortion case, an official said on Sunday.
 Shrawan, also known as Sara Sonawane, is the fourth arrest in the case, he said.

-Shrawan had worked with aspiring actor Subhash Yadav and then filed a molestation case against him after their film got released, he said.
-"One of the accused Ram Jagdale tried to broker a settlement, as part of which Yadav recorded a video apologising for his act.
+Aspiring actor Subhash Yadav, against whom a co-actor had filed a molestation case, approached police later claiming he was being blackmailed for Rs 15 lakh over a video he had shot tendering an apology for the act.
+"One of the accused had tried to broker a settlement in the molestation case filed by the woman actor, as part of which Yadav recorded a video apologising for his act.
 The accused demanded Rs 15 lakh from Yadav in return for not making the video public," he said.

-However, another woman actor leaked the video after which Yadav approached police and filed an extortion case, he said.
-"Sara Shrawan alias Sara Sonawane was held from Lower Parel in Mumbai on Saturday after her anticipatory bail was rejected by a Pune court," he said..
+However, Shrawan allegedly leaked the video after which Yadav approached police and filed an extortion case, he said.
+"Sara Shrawan alias Sara Sonawane was held from Lower Parel in Mumbai on Saturday after her anticipatory bail was rejected by a Pune court," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)